mathieueveillard/jest-golden-master/README.md

 Some ideas of features:

-- A CLI to delete a master (with caution, but still: writting a scenario usually requires many iterations);
+- Writting a scenario usually requires many iterations.
+During those iterations, it is normal to update the master, while later, during the refactoring step, the master should not change (by definition).
+Hence there should be 2 modes, something like `MASTER_DEFINITION` and `REFACTORING`;
-- Allow configuration, e.g. the output directory;
+- Basic configuration, e.g. the output directory;
-- Improve the comparison between master and actual logs;
+- Improve the comparison between master and actual logs.